streamlit/streamlit/docs/tutorial/aws_s3.md

 .. thumbnail:: ../media/databases/aws-6.png
    :width: 49%

-.. important:: Store the key file in a safe location and don't share it with anyone.

 .. tip:: Access keys created as a root user have wide-ranging permissions.
 In order to make your AWS account more secure, you should consider creating an IAM account with restricted permissions and using its access keys.
 More information `here <https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html>`__.
 ```